NEW DATE

 Do you want to connect with beauty, aliveness, and joy, as you face what’s hard?

-Do you feel we need more of us standing together, in times of trouble?
+Do you feel we need more of us standing together?

 It can be easy to withdraw or collapse, when faced with difficulty.

-How might we come together in respectful ways?
-Be nourished by a deeper dreaming that practice points us towards.
+How might we come together in respectful ways and be nourished by a deeper dreaming that practice points us towards?

 About co-teacher Ruth Langford